OpenMLTD/MLTDTools/README.md

 - The score source is from custom beatmap Death by Glamour ([here](https://www.bilibili.com/video/av15612246/) is its preview) while the data is built into a beatmap for [Blue Symphony](https://www.project-imas.com/wiki/Blue_Symphony).
 You can check this by running the game.
 Scenario data (including mouth sync/morph, UI animations, etc.) is from [Shooting Stars](https://www.project-imas.com/wiki/Shooting_Stars), so you will see mismatches in various UI elements.
 There's an alternative file from Shooting Stars.
 Replace the content in `blsymp_fumen_sobj.txt` with the content in `shtstr_fumen_sobj.txt` to work.
 - Blue Symphony's ACB file contains audio data from Death by Glamour.
 An alternative test contains [Brand New Theater!](https://www.project-imas.com/wiki/Brand_New_Theater!).
+- Blue Symphony's song title is changed to an image writing "Death by Glamour".
+The most important parameters are sprite names (`songname_1` and `songname_2`) and sizes (256x72 and 84x72).

 To run the Unity project you need Unity 5.4+, but NO LATER THAN 5.6.x.
 Recommended version is 5.6.2f1, which is also the one that MLTD is built with.